SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

 returns an Image that will be stored or used to build the gif.

 ### [PolyImageInitializer](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/PolyImageInitializer.java):
-Initializes a new individual from zero.
-In our case, uses CustomGenome, CustomChromosome, Color and Polygon to store the information of a randomly initialized individual.
+This class initializes a new individual from scratch.
+It uses CustomGenome, CustomChromosome, Color and Polygon to store the information of a randomly initialized individual.
 ````code
 public Individual initializeIndividual()
 ````
-In this case, the information is sparse in the GeneticInformationContainers.Genome and Chromosome contains information needed to evaluate an individual.
+In this scenario, the GeneticInformationContainers contain relatively sparse information.
+Specifically:
+- The Genome holds the background color and an array of chromosomes.
+- Each Chromosome encapsulates a Polygon along with the corresponding fill Color.

+As a result of this structure, the data required for evaluating an individual is distributed sparsely within both the Genome and its constituent Chromosomes.

 ````mermaid
 flowchart TB